-Note: NGOs marked with \ Sources: World Food Programme reports.
+Note: NGOs marked with

+Sources: World Food Programme reports.44

 UNHAS spent nearly US\$200 million in 2011, with an average cost per flying passenger of roughly US\$450.
-The UNHAS system is based on a cost-recovery scheme: it does not usually provide free service to its users, though it may subsidize the costs.
-Chartering and operating aircraft is an expensive endeavour at the best of times, and often UNHAS works in poor, landlocked locations, with major changes in demand happening quickly and often, especially for its NGO "clients" with limited budgets.
+The UNHAS system is based on a cost-recovery scheme: it does not usually provide free service to its users, though it may subsidize the costs.45 Chartering and operating aircraft is an expensive endeavour at the best of times, and often UNHAS works in poor, landlocked locations, with major changes in demand happening quickly and often, especially for its NGO "clients" with limited budgets.
 To survive, UNHAS must rely on voluntary donor (national) contributions, in addition to some funding from the United Nations itself.
 Cost recovery is increased by using flight management tools, working with partners to combine services, optimizing routes, reducing cargo load, and using the least expensive but still safe aircraft.
-Yet because UNHAS usually flies where commercial operations cannot or will not for security or economic reasons, so economies of scale may not apply and costs can be large.
+Yet because UNHAS usually flies where commercial operations cannot or will not for security or economic reasons, so economies of scale may not apply and costs can be large.46 weak fundraising capacity does it no favours.

-A constant challenge, also typical of NGO operations, is to obtain long-term funding.
-An external review found that UNHAS':
+A constant challenge, also typical of NGO operations, is to obtain long-term funding.47 An external review found that UNHAS':